yaojiqunaer/react-study/README.md

 ### `npm install sass -D`

-This will install the node-sass package, which is a library that allows you to use Sass in your project
+[sass](https://www.sass.hk/docs/) is a stylesheet language that’s compiled to CSS.
+It allows you to use variables, nested rules, mixins, functions, and more, all with a fully CSS-compatible syntax.
+Sass helps keep large stylesheets well-organized and makes it easy to share design within and across projects.

+### `npm install antd --save`

+[antd](https://ant-design.antgroup.com/docs/react/getting-started-cn) is UI library that contains a set of high quality components and demos for building rich, interactive user interfaces.

 ### `npm install react-router-dom`